Tour de Guelph – Always the Fourth Sunday of June!

 In it’s first six years, the event has raised over $450,000 for our community and has grown into one of Guelph-Wellington’s largest community sporting events.
 The ride continues to grow each year, now attracting close to 1,000 riders.

-About a 100 volunteers help with the event from planning to marketing, and helping on the day of the event.
+About a 100 volunteers help with the event each year.
 The majority being Rotarians, plus many other individuals and local business leaders lend a hand.
 This allows the majority of the proceeds received from sponsorship and peer-to-peer fundraising to go directly to important community initiatives.

 Tour de Guelph is for all ages and abilities and welcomes participation from community members as well as visitors to Guelph-Wellington.